flimflam-austin/hugo-cms-test/site/content/quick_reads/20180824-18-08-24-special-counsel-investigation/index.md

       > “NO COLLUSION – RIGGED WITCH HUNT!”

       President Trump via Twitter re: the special counsel investigation.

       What *exactly* can the special counsel investigate?
-    citation: What *exactly* can the special counsel investigate?
     _key: card-1-78f382f8-5516-470d-af62-07a2d58795a4
   - order: 1
     body: >-